wp-plugins/adrotate-switch/readme.txt

 == Changelog ==

+= 1.2 =
+* NOTE: Older versions of AdRotate (Pro) are no longer supported!
+* Support for AdRotate Pro 3.12.4 and newer
+* Support for AdRotate Free 3.11.2 and newer
+* Support for 'Simple Ads Manager'

 = 1.1.2 =
 * Updated links for new AdRotate website
 * Updated links for manuals and support